• Individual Investor

 Over 100 million people in the U.S. are invested in mutual funds.1 Here’s everything you need to know to get started.

 * IRAs provide increased flexibility on early withdrawals due to additional IRS exceptions to the 10% early withdrawal penalty for IRA distributions.
 Examples include first time home purchase and qualified higher education expenses.
 See IRS Publication 590B for more details.
-However, by rolling over to an IRA, you lose the option for penalty-free distribution from 401(k) plans after the age of 55.
+However, by rolling over to an IRA, you lose the option for penalty-free distribution from 401(k) plans relating to employers from whom you retired in the year you reached age 55 or after.

 1 Source: 2022 Investment Company Fact Book